Blog

 The moments after a collision with a large truck can be disorienting and overwhelming.
 What you do next can have a significant impact on both your physical recovery and your ability to secure fair compensation.
 While it’s hard to think clearly when you’re shaken up, following a few key steps can protect your health and your legal rights.
 Whether your accident happened on a busy highway near Ocala or a local road in The Villages, these actions are your best first response.

-Prioritize Your Health and Safety
+Your Health and Safety Come First

 Your well-being is the top priority.
 It is crucial to get medical help right away, even if you think your injuries are minor.
 The adrenaline from the crash can easily mask pain, and some serious conditions, like a brain injury, may not show symptoms for hours or even days.
 Call 911 immediately to report the accident and request medical assistance.
 This ensures that law enforcement creates an official report and that you receive a prompt medical evaluation.
 Seeking immediate medical attention also creates a vital record that connects your injuries directly to the accident, which is essential for any future claim.

-Document the Scene
+How to Document the Accident Scene

 If you are physically able to, try to gather as much information as possible at the scene.
 Take pictures of the accident from multiple angles to capture evidence that may be important for your case.
 Use your phone to photograph the damage to all vehicles involved, the truck’s license plate and any company logos, skid marks on the road, and the general road conditions.
 It’s also a good idea to get the names and contact information of the truck driver, their employer, their insurance company, and any witnesses who saw what happened.
 Stick to the facts and avoid discussing fault with anyone.